dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 **1. Bridged Connections :**
 ------------
 * Bridged Connection connects your VM as if its a physical machine.
-This means that your machine will be able to use internet and can be traced from other machines from internet.
+This means that your machine will be able to use Internet and can be traced from other machines from Internet.
 So if your network has a physical switch or you can spare a few IP addresses then I would suggest bridged connection.

-* Advantage of bridged connections is that your networks remain the same and you are free of the hassels of creating virtual networks.
+* Advantage of bridged connections is that your networks remain the same and you are free of the hassles of creating virtual networks.

   :Node Role: NICs